solo-io/workshops/gloo-portal/README.md

 ...
 ```

-The `binaryData.dynamic` value is the content of the content of the `dynamic.html` file encoded in base64.
+The `binaryData.dynamic-page` value is the content of the `dynamic.html` file encoded in base64.

 ## Lab 10: gRPC